Tech product reviews take many forms.

 If a magazine review scale ran from, say, one to five stars, you’d rarely see any product score less than three.
 And even a score of three would be rare.
 I’ve known companies to launch legal action against publications awarding three or four stars.
 Better than average is hardly grounds for offence, let alone litigation.

 As for all those five-star reviews.
 Were reviewers saying a large proportion of products were perfect or near perfect?
 That’s unlikely.
 For any rating system to be meaningful you’d expect to see a lot of one or two-star ratings.
-That didn’t happen.

-That’s awful.
-Readers need to know what to avoid as much as what to buy.
-Indeed, basic human nature says losses are twice as painful, as gains.
 Where possible, I like to warn against poor products.
 Companies that make poor products usually know better than to send them out for review, so you’ll see less of them, but it can happen.